lakshman-karthick/Jabber-Public-Chatting-Forum-/README.md

 # JABBER (Public Chatting Forum)

 Any user can use their email id to chat and discuss about the current affairs.
-React JS is used for frontend and Firebase is used as Database as well as for Authentication.
+React JS is used for frontend and NodeJS and Express along with MongoDB Database is used as Backend.
+Firebase is used for Google Authentication.

+## Frontend:

 ## Dependencies: